-- From a local context perspective: The amended planning proposal has site-specific merit insofar it will facilitate future development that would achieve an appropriate built form and scale outcome for this significant site.
-Future development in line with the amended planning proposal will contribute to the emerging cluster of towers within the St. Leonards Centre and complement the existing and emerging character of the surrounding locality.
-The amended planning proposal is consistent with local planning objectives and outcomes, including site specific opportunities and constraints in the 2036 Plan. - From a strategic planning policy perspective: The amended planning proposal has strategic planning merit insofar as it will positively contribute to the achievement of State and Local Government strategic planning policy, including the significant site objectives in the 2036 Plan.
-The amended indicative concept design proposes a development that will facilitate the provision of high grade and high amenity commercial office space. - From a net community benefit perspective: The amended planning proposal has the potential to create a range of benefits for the community, including: - Direct economic benefits and the creation of additional employment opportunities, during the phases of construction, marketing, fitout, and ongoing operation. - New A-grade commercial office accommodation and easily identifiable and permeable ground level retail uses.
+- From a local context perspective: The planning proposal has site-specific merit insofar it will facilitate future development that would achieve an appropriate built form and scale outcome for this significant site.
+Future development in line with the planning proposal will contribute to the emerging cluster of towers within the St. Leonards Centre and complement the existing and emerging character of the surrounding locality.
+The planning proposal is consistent with local planning objectives and outcomes, including site specific opportunities and constraints in the 2036 Plan. - From a strategic planning policy perspective: The planning proposal has strategic planning merit insofar as it will positively contribute to the achievement of State and Local Government strategic planning policy, including the significant site objectives in the 2036 Plan.
+The indicative concept design proposes a development that will facilitate the provision of high grade and high amenity commercial office space. - From a net community benefit perspective: The planning proposal has the potential to create a range of benefits for the community, including: - Direct economic benefits and the creation of additional employment opportunities, during the phases of construction, marketing, fitout, and ongoing operation. - New A-grade commercial office accommodation and easily identifiable and permeable ground level retail uses.
 Future uses will encourage the patronage of the locality and establish a landmark location to strengthen the realisation of St Leonards as a highly desirable place to live, work and play. - Public domain activation along Atchison Street, Mitchell Street Plaza, and the Pacific Highway. - From a job creation perspective (short term): future development has potential to create approximately 3,346 full time jobs. - The indicative concept proposal is appropriately and sensitively designed to minimise adverse environmental impacts on the locality in relation to privacy, wind, overshadowing, and traffic. - From an urban renewal perspective: Future redevelopment of this key site will assist in the ongoing transformation and renewal of St Leonards centre through built form improvements and public domain improvements and more efficient use of land that is more aligned with commercial market demand. - Contribution to community infrastructure: The proponent has submitted a Letter of Offer to enter into a planning agreement with North Sydney Council to provide a monetary contribution for the construction of a future signalised pedestrian improvements at the corner of Albany Street and Pacific Highway.

 The amened planning proposal achieves an appropriate balance of strengthening commercial and employment focus and capitalising on its strategically location and frontage to the Pacific Highway and the associated amenity and public transport facilities provided in this part of the St Leonards Strategic Centre.
-Overall, it is demonstrated that the amended planning proposal would result in significant public benefits by creating new planning controls and a public benefit offer that would facilitate future redevelopment of a key urban renewal site.
-The amended planning proposal seeks a reduced maximum building height from RL276.5 to RL265.
-This amendment positively responds to Council's recommendations in that it maintains compliance with the 2036 Plan's solar access controls and reduces overshadowing impacts to public open spaces, streetscapes, and nearby residential areas identified in the 2036 Plan.
-The proposed building height of RL265 is required to provide sufficient flexibility in the future detailed design, structural, and engineering arrangements for plant services (and the need to avoid a future building height variation).
-Council's recommended height of RL259 does not provide sufficient scope for future servicing, in terms of providing volume and area for plant room heights, lift overruns, ventilation plants, cooling towers, and water tanks.
+Overall, it is demonstrated that the planning proposal would result in significant public benefits by creating new planning controls and a public benefit offer that would facilitate future redevelopment of a key urban renewal site.
+The planning proposal seeks a reduced maximum building height from RL265 to RL259.
+This amendment responds to Council's recommendation for a maximum building height of RL 259 and maintains compliance with the 2036 Plan's solar access controls and reduces overshadowing impacts to public open spaces, streetscapes, and nearby residential areas identified in the 2036 Plan.